gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/motion_exchange.rst

 Effect
 ------
 - ``motion_exchange_fraction`` and ``motion_exchange`` table are created and written.
+- Motion exchange is comuted according to intervening opportunities model or with convolution model if proper convolution parameters are provided.
-- Fraction of motion exchange is set to be the the differential between fraction of "objects" that found destinations prior and in the currently chosen ring and fraction of all "objects" that found destinations prior to the currently chosen ring multiplied by destinations and divided by destinations in specific ring.
+- Fraction of motion exchange for an origin/destination computation area is set to be the fraction of arriving motions to the area's ring multiplied by ratio of destinations in the area to number of destinations in the whole ring where area is located.

-- Motion exchange is set to be the fraction of motion exchange multiplied by number of origins
+For additional detailed information please refer to code of:

+.. autoclass:: taurus.InterveningOpportunities
+   :members: motion_exchange